 Note that coverage is only one reason to choose - price (including bundling), service and "who you want to deal with" are other factors.
 But since this is primarily a technical page and coverage is technical, only differences in coverage are shown here.

 The map makes it clear that coverage by Bell is significantly better than Rogers in Cobourg (although some Bell sites may have been built to provide capacity).
 This is especially true in the downtown areas.
 Freedom looks OK except for the far East End.
 It's not possible to say exactly how close you must be to a tower to get coverage but it is safe to say that more towers and a tower closer to where you are means better coverage.
 If you never use your phone indoors, all three networks will be good - it's when you go inside that the difference would be apparent.
 Even then, you may be OK on Rogers.
-That's especially true if you live in a third or fourth floor apartment, or in Cobourg near the middle of town.
+That's especially true if you live in a third or fourth floor apartment, or in Cobourg near a tower.

 For more on Cellphones and the source of the map, go to this page by Steven Nikkel.
 See also his phone apps - Tower Locator (Canada).